Tech Skills Survey

 27.I can make informed decisions by knowing that personal data can be tracked with cookies, search algorithms, website analytics, and GPS on my devices.

-28.I can use synchronous collaboration tools such as video conferencing, interactive television and voice over IP to connect with others.
+28.I can use synchronous collaboration tools such as video conferencing to connect with others.

 30.I can use features of a course or learning management system such as discussion forums, polls, wikis, etc. to access and complete assignments.

-31.I can understand the difference between CC (carbon copy) and BCC (blind carbon copy) and use them appropriately when using email.
+31.I can understand the difference between CC and BCC and use them appropriately when using email.

 Current Progress,